Custom SCIM Integration with Snowflake¶

 The Snowflake configuration process creates a SCIM security integration to allow users and roles created in the identity provider to be owned by the GENERIC_SCIM_PROVISIONER SCIM role in Snowflake and creates an access token to use in SCIM API requests.
 The access token is valid for six months.
 Upon expiration, create a new access token manually using SYSTEM$GENERATE_SCIM_ACCESS_TOKEN as shown below.

 Execute the following SQL statements in your preferred Snowflake client.
+Each of the following statements is explained below.

 use role accountadmin; create or replace role generic_scim_provisioner; grant create user on account to role generic_scim_provisioner; grant create role on account to role generic_scim_provisioner; grant role generic_scim_provisioner to role accountadmin; create or replace security integration generic_scim_provisioning type=scim scim_client='generic' run_as_role='GENERIC_SCIM_PROVISIONER'; select system$generate_scim_access_token('GENERIC_SCIM_PROVISIONING');